dollhaus/microblog/README.md

+*Forewarning: I am not a javascript developer.
+You might hate this code.

 # microblog

 This small Jquery based library is designed for small blogs that need minimal flourish.
 Everything is contained within a single page, and the blog articles are loaded in when required.
 This allows articles to use custom CSS if necessary, but global CSS will also work.